Naman1369/S73_Naman_Worst_Playlist_Ever/Readme.md

 - Backend :-

-Node js with express js for serevr side application.
+Node js with express js for server side application.
 MongoDB for the database
 JWT (Javascript Web Token)